kalvelukas/rpgbot/README.rst

 |
 .
 .
-.   # stuff i missed
+.   # stuff i missed/will learn about

 ------------
-Modules i managed to do so sloppy i am restructuring it completely:
+Modules i managed to do so sloppy i am restructuring it completely on a test basis:
 - helpmsg
 - diceroll
 ------------